mvrozanti/RAT-via-Telegram/README.md

 Windows Remote Administration Tool via Telegram (now in Python 3.7!) | Originally created by <a href="http://github.com/Ritiek">Ritiek</a>

+## Temporary note to contributors

+Branch protection is enabled on `master`.
+You must work in an alternate branch (e.g. `dev`) and make a PR.
+This is to ensure that master has a working and approved version of RvT.

 ### Why another one?

 - The current Remote Administration Tools in the market face 2 major problems: